 Savannah lives in the Pear Orchard section of the sanctuary.
-She lives off tour behind Kitwana and Zari Caracal's enclosure.
+She lives off tour behind Talon Bobcat's enclosure.

 Savannah came to Carolina Tiger Rescue in October of 2016.
 Carolina Tiger Rescue is a firm believer that wild cats should not be pets.
 They often suffer unintentionally from being forced to live in a house.
 Rarely are wild cats given the space they need or the proper diet and there are few vets willing to treat them.
 At some point before coming to Carolina Tiger Rescue, Savannah was declawed on all four paws.
 This is often done when wild cats are kept as pets because people believe it makes them "safer".
 Declawing is detrimental to the cat's health, often causing arthritis.
 Carolina Tiger Rescue asks that you not support, either directly or indirectly, those who breed wild cats for private ownership or those who believe wild cats belong in private homes.